 FOCUS QUESTION CRITERIA SCORE HIGH Project / proposal is clearly articulated as a NSW Government priority within a Cabinet-endorsed strategy, policy, (election) commitment or decision.
 2 GOVERNMENT PRIORITY How has the NSW Government identified the project as a strategic priority?
-MEDIUM Project / proposal is not listed but directly aligns with a NSW Government priority as identified in a Cabinet-endorsed strategy, policy, (election) commitment or decision.
+MEDIUM Project / proposal is not listed but directly aligns with a NSW Government priority as identified in a Cabinetendorsed strategy, policy, (election) commitment or decision.
 1 LOW Project / proposal has no, or limited alignment with a NSW Government Cabinet-endorsed strategy, policy, (election) commitment or decision.
-0 CRITICALITY How critical is the service need / problem or how urgently does the community need HIGH Project addresses a critical government and clear government service need or action to address the need must occur in the short term (0-4 years from present).
-2 it?
-Note: Criticality should consider public safety, agency statutory / regulatory requirements, service performance objectives.
-MEDIUM Project addresses a critical and clear government service need or action to address the need must occur in the medium term (5-15 years from present).
-1 Urgency should consider the short, medium and long-term deficiencies/impact on the community.
-LOW Project / proposal addresses a government service need that may not be critical or action to address the need can occur in the longer term (over 15 years from present).
-0
+0 URGENCY How critical is the service need / problem or how urgently does the community need it?
+HIGH Project / proposal planning must commence immediately to meet the required timeframes.
+Any delay to commencement is likely to result in a critical service gaps or compliance gap or will result in delay to the delivery of government priorities.
+2 Note: Urgency should consider public safety, agency statutory / regulatory requirements, service performance objectives as well as the short, medium and long-term deficiencies/impact on the community.
+MEDIUM Project / proposal planning should commence as soon as possible to avoid degradation of service performance objectives or to avoid delays in the delivery of agency priorities or a strong community need.
+1 LOW 0